*updated 2023* So, you’re heading to London? Chip chip, cheerio, have a cuppa tea ye ole chap and settle in for my perfect London itinerary!

 - Airbnb: We love using Airbnbs when we travel, especially when traveling with groups as they allow more room.
 There are so many cute AF and affordable Airbnbs in London, like this central flat!
-Also, use THIS LINK for $40 off your booking!
-Cha-ching!

 After you’re free of your luggage, grab your anti-theft travel purse (I swear by this one!) and comfy shoes, it’s time to see the city!

 Head straight to the main attraction, Big Ben itself!
 I’ve dreamt of seeing this iconic clock tower for years so it was awesome seeing it in person, even though there was some scaffolding around it.

 After year of the entire tower is covered so visitors can’t even see anything, which is a huge bummer – the construction is finally compelte in 2023!
 This is a must-see London icon!

 Big Ben sits right next to Parliament.
 They do offer audio and tours that you need to book in advance if you are super curious what the inside of the British Parliament looks like.
 Consider booking the Afternoon Tea Tour for something extra special!

 Down the street from Big Ben is the famous Westminster Abbey!
 It’s a UNESCO World Heritage Site and has tons of history inside the walls.
 Royal weddings and funerals happen here (but it’s actually no the final resting place for Royals, they get buried somewhere else bu Sir Isaac Newton is buried here!)

 We ended up not touring the inside because a church service was going on so we had to wait until it was finished.
 Also, tickets are 23 Euros a person!